syanco/human_mobility_wildlife/docs/project_notes.md

 2). *Intra individual models*

-Added sapce use as control var in the niche models. cleanded up HPC scripts and relaunched on HPC (currenlty running)
+Added sapce use as control var in the niche models. cleanded up HPC scripts and relaunched on HPC (successful)